andreasalptun/fota/README.md

 ## Build

+Make sure all submodules are cloned `git submodule update --init --recursive`

-Apply the patch in libtomcrypt
+Apply the patch in libtomcrypt `patch -p1 < ../libtomcrypt.patch`

 Run make in tomsfastmath and in libtomcrypt